The Tortoise and the Hare

 A Meeting With A Poet Laureate

 Another thing I would have never thought I would ever do if I were still back in KL was to meet A Samad Said, the national laureate, who was in town because of Perlis Book Festival 2019.
-The Centre for International Languages Bahasa Melayu team organised a talk with the renowned writer and poet.
-Because I had no classes at […]
+The Centre for International Languages Bahasa Melayu team organised a talk with the […]

 Continue reading